 Tue June 26: Australia – Peru, Sochi, 3pm

 – Prediction: Australia are considered one of the weaker teams taking part in the World Cup.
 However, don’t let the odds fool you.
 The Socceroos can play a highly physical game that may cause to even the best opponents trouble.

-The Australians are expected to leave the tournament after the first round, but given their extensive experience they’re unlikely to embarrass themselves while taking part in the competition.
+As explained by PlayAmo Australia representative, the Australians are expected to leave the tournament after the first round, but given their extensive experience, they’re unlikely to embarrass themselves while taking part in the competition.

 Goalkeepers: Brad Jones (Feyenoord), Mat Ryan (Brighton & Hove Albion), Danny Vukovic (KRC Genk);

 Defenders: Aziz Behich (Bursaspor), Milos Degenek (Yokohama F. Marinos), Matthew Jurman (Suwon Samsung Blue Wings), James Meredith (Millwall), Josh Risdon (Western Sydney), Trent Sainsbury (Grasshopper Zurich)

 Midfielders: Jackson Irvine (Hull City), Mile Jedinak (Aston Villa), Robbie Kruse (VfL Bochum), Massimo Luongo (Queens Park Rangers), Mark Milligan (Al Ahli), Aaron Mooy (Huddersfield Town), Tom Rogic (Celtic)

 Forwards: Daniel Arzani (Melbourne City), Tim Cahill (Millwall), Tomi Juric (Luzern), Mathew Leckie (Hertha Berlin), Jamie Maclaren (Hibernian), Andrew Nabbout (Urawa Red Diamonds), Dimitri Petratos (Newcastle Jets)